 § Neatness and creativity

 § Cover page to include member name, Unit name/number, address, and age division and year.

 § Judging scale should be1 through 10 for each area of judging for entire entry

-· The Little Miss Poppy (age 6 to 12) winner will be invited to appear at the Department Convention following her selection and if she so chooses will travel at her own expense.
+· The Little Miss Poppy (age 6 to 12) winner will be invited to appear at the Department Convention following her selection, and if she so chooses to attend will travel at her own expense.